damianhakert/damianhakert.github.io/source/jobs/production-engineer/index.html.md

 title: "Production Engineer"
 ---

-Production engineers work on the infrastructure team that runs our services, including GitLab.com.

-A production engineer is a developer with deep knowledge of some parts of the stack, either it is networking, or the linux kernel, or even an specific interesting in scaling and algorithms.

-It could also be seen as a systems engineer who aims to code himself out of a job by automating all the things.

 ## Responsibilities

 * As an Production Engineer you will be on a pager duty rotation to respond